green3g/cmv-widgets/widgets/AppSettings/README.md

 - Includes a simple PHP script which shortens urls

 ##Usage
-Copy the AppSettings.js and AppSettings folder into your relevent widgets directory.
+Copy the AppSettings.js and AppSettings folder into your relevent directory.
+(In CMV, this is `gis/dijit/..`)

 In viewer.js (see below for descriptions of parameters):
 ```javascript